-I hear that X-mas is big in Portugal, and I can’t wait to try the fresh roasted chestnuts that are sold everywhere.
+I hear that X-mas is big in Portugal, and I can’t wait to try the freshly roasted chestnuts sold on street corners everywhere.
 Oh, and did I mention the Bananeiro festival in Braga?
-When I first started researching Portugal over a year ago, I came across the banana and moscatel fest that happens on Christmas eve in the city of Braga, which is about an hour north of Porto.
-Banana and moscatel festival, you say?
+When I first started researching Portugal over a year ago, I came across the banana and Moscatel fest that happens on Christmas eve in Braga, which is about an hour north of Porto.
+Banana and Moscatel festival, you say?
 How wacky, let’s go!
 So, I started fantasizing about going to Portugal for X-mas last year already.

-Apparently, the tropical fruit and wine fest is the outcome of some mad marketing by a guy who owned a banana warehouse and wanted to attract customers.
-On Christmas eve a few decades ago, he offered a glass of sweet moscatel wine to anyone who bought some bananas and it became a thing, as they say.
+The tropical fruit and wine fest is the outcome of some mad marketing by a guy who owned a banana warehouse and wanted to attract customers.
+On Christmas eve a few decades ago, he offered a glass of sweet Moscatel wine to anyone who bought some bananas, and it became a thing, as they say.
 And now, every year thousands of folks descend upon the banana warehouse in Braga on Christmas eve.
-Just the thought of it makes me laugh, and want to try it, banana and moscatel, that is.
-Could be a great pairing!
+Just the thought of it makes me laugh, and, want to try it, banana and Moscatel, that is.
+It could be a great pairing.

-Meanwhile, still in government limbo hell, I realize that it’s too late to be early and even if our visa approval comes through this week, we are already in the middle of holiday travel season hell and finding a decent one-way airfare will be nearly impossible.
+Meanwhile, still in government limbo hell, I realize that it’s too late to be early.
+Even if our visa approval comes through this week, we are already in the middle of holiday travel season hell.
+Finding a decent one-way airfare will be nearly impossible.
 So, if anyone, anyone (of my three readers) knows someone with a private jet that can move us from N.Y to Lisbon once we get that pesky visa, I will throw in free accommodations with us in Portugal for life.
-Keep your ears open and, let me know, will ya’?
-Thanks a bunch, and I will keep you posted of events as the occur!
-(Here’s to hoping that events will occur SOON!
-Hope with me, won’t you?!)
+Keep your ears open and let me know, will ya’?
+Thanks a bunch, and I will keep you posted of events as they occur.
+(Here’s to hoping that events will occur SOON.
+Hope with me, won’t you?)
 We need all the help we can get.